 Long before humans arrived in North America, these finely tuned scavengers relied in part on hunters-sabertooth cats and other large predators-for carrion.
 Condors' clean-up role hasn't changed, but new hunters to the scene can unintentionally leave behind a deadly contaminant: lead from spent ammunition.
 Despite our efforts to recover this critically endangered species through captive breeding, release, and monitoring, preventable lead poisoning stands in the way.
 But like these giants of the sky, we're learning to rely on hunters...

-Our California Condor breeding program began in 1996 at our facility in Boise, Idaho.
-Young condors are transported to release sites in Arizona, California, and Baja, Mexico.

-We have re-established a free-flying population that now numbers 82 condors ranging from the Grand Canyon north into Utah.
-We annually test every condor we can trap.
-Last season, 87% tested positive for lead exposure, and we treated 33 condors for extremely high lead.
-Two did not survive.

-Twelve pairs in the Arizona-Utah flock showed breeding behavior this year, and nine laid eggs.
-Four hatched chicks, and three of the chicks survived.

-The public can see the first free flights of captive-bred juveniles from our Vermilion Cliffs release site each September.
-Year-round, our Condor Cliffs exhibit in Boise, Idaho, offers a closer look at these impressive birds.
+The Peregrine Fund We began breeding California Condors in 1993 at our facility in Boise, Idaho.
+They go to release sites in Arizona, California, and Baja Mexico.
+We initiated the southwestern release program in 1996 at what is now the Vermilion Cliffs National Monument, Arizona.
+We have re-established a free-flying population now numbering 90 condors ranging from the Grand Canyon into Utah.
+We annually health-check every condor we can trap.
+Last season, 87% of those trapped tested positive for lead exposure, and we treated 33 condors for extreme lead exposure.
+Seventeen pairs in the Arizona-Utah flock showed breeding behavior this year, eight laid eggs, three hatched chicks, and three survived to fledging age.
+The public can see the first free flights of captive-bred juveniles from our Vermilion Cliffs release site each September on National Public Lands Day.
+Yearround, our Condor Cliffs exhibit in Boise, Idaho, offers a closer look at these impressive birds.
 The California Condor is a hardy species that survived mass extinctions of the last Ice Age, yet the entire population was reduced to just 22 individuals by the 1980s.
 Scientists suspected that lead poisoning played a role in the species' decline, and recent research by The Peregrine Fund confirmed that over half of all condor deaths are due to this one preventable cause.
 The 'aha' moment occurred when we x-rayed deer harvested with common lead-based bullets.
 A constellation of tiny fragments, too numerous to count, appear in the tissue surrounding the bullet's path.
 Not only do California Condors ingest this lead, it's evident that many other species, even humans, may be exposed to lead-tainted meat.
 Like the canary in the coal mine, the California Condor has alerted us to an unforeseen and preventable hazard.

 By switching to non-lead ammunition, hunters can eliminate the potential for lead exposure to any animal.
 Thanks to our work with Arizona and Utah wildlife agencies over the last decade, more than 80% of deer hunters on Arizona's Kaibab Plateau now take voluntary actions to prevent exposure.
-Their conservathe switch to copper, but we need to spread the message to a wider audience.
+Their conservation ethic will inspire others to make the switch to copper, but we need to spread the message to a wider audience.